-The Board's financial management arrangements conform to the standards of the Chartered Institute of Public Finance and Accountancy (CIPFA) and the role of Treasurer and Section 95 Officer in 2021/22 was fulfilled by the Section 95 Officer from Clackmannanshire Council.
+The Board's financial management arrangements conform to the standards of the Chartered Institute of Public Finance and Accountancy (CIPFA) and the role of Treasurer and Section 95 Officer in 2022/23 was fulfilled by the Section 95 Officer from Clackmannanshire Council.
 The Board approves a financial budget annually, prior to the start of the financial year, and performance against budget is monitored regularly by both Senior Managers and the Board.

 The Board has an approved Risk Management Strategy, which ensures that key strategic, business and operational risks are defined, monitored and mitigated against.
 Key business risks are regularly considered and reviewed by both the Management Team and the Board.
 In relation to the day to day operations, a framework of internal controls is in operation, to further mitigate against risks.
+The risk strategy includes data security and cyber security risks.
+These particular risks are managed by both technological measures and by robust data and IT policies supplemented by regular staff training.

-The governance framework has been in place at the Valuation Joint Board for the year ended 31 March 2022 and up to the date of approval of the draft Annual Report and Financial Statements and complies with the principles of the CIPFA framework.
+The governance framework has been in place at the Valuation Joint Board for the year ended 31 March 2023 and up to the date of approval of the draft Annual Report and Financial Statements and complies with the principles of the CIPFA framework.
 Specifically, the governance framework ensures that financial management arrangements conform with the governance requirements of the CIPFA Statement on the role of the Chief Financial Officer in Local Government (2015).